Understanding Internet technologies in Luxembourg

 The foundation of Luxembourg's internet infrastructure

 The national internet backbone in Luxembourg is largely built on a universal fiber network.
-This infrastructure is deployed by POST Technologies, an entity distinct from Post Telecom or Deep, although they belong to the same group.
-This separation is crucial, as it ensures a level playing field.
+This infrastructure is deployed by state owned companies.
 The national regulator, the ILR (Institut Luxembourgeois de Régulation), oversees this framework, ensuring that all telecom operators have fair and equal access to the network's specifications and pricing.
 This advanced regulation means that while the technical differences between providers' connections may be minimal, the real differentiators are price, hardware, and, most importantly, customer support.

 We pride ourselves on exceptional customer support.
 We constantly monitor our performance, with customer ratings for every support ticket consistently above 4.5 out of 5.
 This commitment is further validated by our high Google review score, which is also above 4.5.
 This focus on service quality is a core part of our philosophy.